 Disclaimer: Links on this site are referral links and I may earn a fee from Mercor or Micro1 if you click them.
 I do not work for Micro1 or Mercor.

-Patient-free, flexible work applying your clinical judgement — not undertaking AI training yourself.
+Patient-free, flexible work applying your clinical judgement to health AI

 “More than 40 million people turn to ChatGPT every day with healthcare questions.
 One in four of our 800 million regular users submits a health-related prompt every week.”